Atiehmerikh/NeuroErgo/README.md

 ![image](https://user-images.githubusercontent.com/22638310/154095534-017588c5-5f93-4249-ac6b-f6d546955e1b.png)

+Note that the dropout rate is being included as a regularization term for hindering a well-known phenomenon in machine learning called overfitting [[2]](#2).
+However, the rate 0.0 has been selected for all networks in our experiment, based on the grid searching optimization.

 ## Usage
 For using pre-trained models, you can loda the specified model under the data folder (in root folder).
 To load models, you can use the following command: